zyedidia/micro/runtime/help/colors.md

 ## Creating a Colorscheme

 Micro's colorschemes are also extremely simple to create.
-The default ones ca be found [here](https://github.com/zyedidia/micro/tree/master/runtime/colorschemes).
+The default ones can be found [here](https://github.com/zyedidia/micro/tree/master/runtime/colorschemes).